ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2.md

 {% capture notice_01 %}
 **NOTE**:
 - The test is done on `Ubuntu 18.04` and `ROS 2 Dashing Diademata`.
-- these instructions are supposed to be performed with a remote PC and SBC in TurtleBot.
+- These instructions are supposed to be performed with a remote PC and SBC in TurtleBot.
 - You can ask any questions on [ROS Answers](https://answers.ros.org/questions/) if you are in touble to follow the instruction.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>